 - Prepares — or requests from qualified sub-contractors — competitive estimates for all aspects of on-site construction

 The next step is to contract with Method for the design and engineering of the permit set.
-Depending upon the series chosen, architecture can cost $5,000–$15,000.
+Depending upon the design you select, architecture fees range from $12,000–$25,000.
 There are additional costs for customization.
-Each home must be specifically engineered to its site conditions and zoning, and it must have a custom site plan and foundation plan.
-Cost for structural engineering ranges from $1,500–$5,000.
-Mechanical, electrical, and plumbing (MEP) engineering costs $1,000–$1,500, if needed.
-Concurrent with Architecture and Engineering, the client enters into a design coordination agreement with Method and furnishes a $6,000 deposit. $3,000 of this deposit is credited toward the purchase price of the home.
-This portion of the deposit holds a place in production. $3,000 is for Method’s time spent:
+Each home must be specifically engineered to its site conditions and zoning restrictions, and it must have a custom site plan and foundation plan.
+Cost for structural engineering ranges from $2,500–$6,000+.

 - Coordinating architecture and engineering